 - Description: It takes great ingredients to make great beer.
 This seminar, led by hops experts from well-known breweries and suppliers, will teach you how to identify great hops, handle them correctly in the brewhouse to maintain the highest quality, smell and test hops blends, make smart substitutions in hops as a result of year to year harvest differences or batch variation, and more.

-10:00AM: SEMINAR: INTELLECTUAL PROPERTY, TRADEMARKS, AND NAVIGATING MUNICIPALITIES
+11:30AM: SEMINAR: INTELLECTUAL PROPERTY, TRADEMARKS, AND NAVIGATING MUNICIPALITIES

 - Description: Few startups have the money to defend lawsuits, and this seminar will help you proactively avoid costly legal issues that could delay your growth.

-3:30PM: TECHNICAL BREWERY TOUR
+5:30PM: TECHNICAL BREWERY TOUR @ HI-WIRE BREWING

-DAY 4 (MARCH 15, 2017)
+DAY 4 (MARCH 7, 2018)

-8:30AM: SEMINAR: STRATEGIZING FOR GROWTH & DISTRIBUTION
+10:00AM: SEMINAR: STRATEGIZING FOR GROWTH & DISTRIBUTION

 - Description: While craft beer’s heyday was marked by a “if you package it, they will buy it” mentality, today’s competitive retail market makes selling beer profitably through the retail channel more and more difficult.
 In this seminar, we’ll discuss common issues such as distributor contracts, format challenges, SKU management, and more.

 - Instructors: Laura Lodge (Author, Distribution Insight for the Craft Brewer), Brad Johnston (Owner/President, Tryon Distributing), Doug Reiser (Co-Owner/COO, Burial Beer), Adam Charnack (Cofounder, Hi-Wire Brewing)